Orchestrate-AI/community-extensions/README.md

 5. Always return a JSON-serializable object from your message processing function.
 6. Include a Dockerfile for containerization.
 7. Follow best practices and idiomatic conventions for the language you're using.
+8. Choose the most appropriate language for your extension.
+While we provide a JavaScript guide, you can use any language that best suits your extension's requirements and your expertise.
-8. Remeber that the environment variables passed into the extension by the workflow engine cannot be modified during runtime.
+9. The following environment variables will be provided by the workflow engine and should be used for Redis communication:
+   - WORKFLOW_INSTANCE_ID
+   - WORKFLOW_EXTENSION_ID
+   - REDIS_HOST_URL
+   - REDIS_USERNAME
+   - REDIS_PASSWORD
+   - REDIS_CHANNEL_IN
+   - REDIS_CHANNEL_OUT
+   - REDIS_CHANNEL_READY
    These variables are set when the extension's container is created and remain constant throughout its lifecycle.
+They cannot be modified during runtime.
+10. Any additional configuration or sensitive information (like API tokens) should be passed as part of the input message received on REDIS_CHANNEL_IN, not as environment variables.
+11. Strictly follow the communication flow outlined in the extension-communication.md file.
+This flow is crucial for proper interaction with the workflow engine and Redis.

 ## Testing